 Another item that you cannot forget on your Disney packing list is an insulated water bottle.
 For a while, I did not want to spend money on the hydro flask ones, but once I saw how cold it kept drinks, I was sold.
 Although they range from $15-20, they are well worth the money.
 You will be happy when it is 90 degrees and you have cold water after hours in the sun.

 Another key item that must be in your Disney World packing list is a backpack.
 I have no idea how people show up to Disney without bags.
 Even when we didn’t have kids, my husband carried a backpack with our jackets or ponchos and two water bottles.

 The best backpack for Disney doesn’t have to be huge, it just has to be able to store things in various compartments, since you are likely storing things for children.
+Travel backpacks are a great idea for Disney because of these compartments.
 Two backpacks are ideal actually.
 One for snacks and water, and the other for miscellaneous items.
 That way one person isn’t lugging around a 20 pound backpack.
 Here are some recommendations on the best bag for Disney.